ghc/ghc/hadrian/doc/flavours.md

 The `static` flavour does not strictly follow the groupings in the table above because it links all the executables statically, not just GHC itself, and because it passes `-optc -static` when delegating to a C compiler.
-It also only adds static flags when building in a non-dynamic _way_.
+It also adds the `-dynamic-system-linker` cabal flag to the `ghc` package build and only adds static flags when building in a non-dynamic _way_.
+Some of the considerations for a static build aren't a great fit for the flavour system, so it's a little bit hacky.

 ## Ways